 “Belonging to a northern city makes everyone open and happy to collaborate across all disciplines.
 That’s definitely one of Manchester’s strengths.”

-The University’s research beacons – cancer, industrial biotechnology, energy, global inequalities and advanced materials – are improving lives across the world through the kind of cross-disciplinary collaboration that Professor Cartmell describes.
+The University’s research beacons – cancer, biotechnology, energy, global inequalities and advanced materials – are improving lives across the world through the kind of cross-disciplinary collaboration that Professor Cartmell describes.
 She is playing her own part by developing advanced materials solutions to health challenges faced in many countries.

 “Not all of our innovation is around pioneering new products.
 We’re also interested in ways to manufacture existing products to make them more affordable in different global markets,” Professor Cartmell says.